Banknotes of the Canadian dollar: 1969 Scenes of Canada

-This was the last series to feature a $1 banknote, with the banknote replaced by a dollar coin – known as a loonie for its design of a loon on the obverse – in 1987; printing of the $1 banknote ceased in 1989.
+This was the last series to feature a $1 banknote, with the banknote replaced by a dollar coin – known as a loonie for its design of a loon on the reverse – in 1987; printing of the $1 banknote ceased in 1989.
 However, there was a 21-month period where both the $1 bill and coin were produced concurrently, from June 1987 to April 1989.

 1986 Birds of Canada

 In 1986 the Bank of Canada introduced new banknotes called the Birds of Canada series.
 The design on the back of each note features a bird indigenous to Canada with a background representing the typical landscape for that bird.
 The portraits on the front of the note were made larger than those of previous series, and a metallic patch was introduced on the larger notes.
 Each banknote weighs 1 g.
 This series was the first to include a bar code with the serial number.
 This allows the visually impaired to distinguish notes with the use of a hand-held device that tells the note's denomination.

 This was also the last series that the $2 and $1,000 notes were issued.
 The $2 note was withdrawn in 1996 and replaced by the $2 coin, known as the toonie.
 The $1,000 note was withdrawn by the Bank of Canada on 12 May 2000, at the request of the Royal Canadian Mounted Police (RCMP) as part of a program to reduce organized crime.
 At the time, 2,827,702 of the $1,000 bills were in circulation; by 2011, fewer than 1 million were in circulation, most held by organized crime.